soulehshaikh99/create-react-electron-app/README.md

 **8) Add electron-dev, preelectron-pack and electron-pack scripts.
 Make sure your scripts section in package.json looks like this**

+**Note:** If you want to use npm then replace 'yarn' with 'npm' in electron-dev and preelectron-pack scripts.
 ```json
 "scripts": {
     "start": "react-scripts start",